 Just like the elusive dream, the concept of Aminus3 is fluid and ever-changing.
 Contributing photographers not only exchange ideas and critiques from each other, they also exchange life experiences and stories.
 This offers the community an opportunity to foster an awareness of other cultures and geographies.

 From one voice sharing a story and an image, two friends separated by an ocean created a website dedicated to sharing their individual daily experience with each other.
-From two friends, it become three, then four, soon it was thousands from around the world sharing an image a day.
+From two friends, it become three, soon it was thousands of serious photographers from around the world sharing an image a day.

-Over time, Aminus3 became a global community of everyday photographers at varying levels of experience.
-A challenge to post not groups of photos, but one photo a day that defined qualities of photographic excellence, technique, place, culture, time, humanity, and of awareness or consciousness.
+Over time, Aminus3 became a global community of serious photographers at varying levels of experience.
+A challenge to post not groups of photos, but one image a day that defined qualities of photographic excellence, technique, place, culture, time, humanity, and of awareness or consciousness.
 Highlighting a sense of higher self-purpose and connection to something larger than just our everyday world.

 Aminus3 began to shift in its purpose.
 From an image a day photoblog community to a place where culture, education, language and social responsibility meet amazing photography, and a realization that we are all on this journey together.